laurencepeter/laurencepeter/README.md

 ## Hi there Welcome to my Profile 👋

-My name is Laurence and I am a technology enthusiast intererested in all things involved with the advancement of commput
+My name is Laurence and I am a technology enthusiast intererested in all things involved with the advancement of commputers.

  🔭 I’m currently working on:
  - 👩🏻‍💻Streamlining the Digitization of Internal Services using Microsoft Sharepoint for The Minsitry of Rural Development and Local Government.